Travelling with your equipment

 Will I need to have my therapy device adjusted if I travel at high altitudes?

 While most of our devices will automatically compensate for higher altitude changes, some lightweight devices may require manual adjustment.
 If no adjustment is made, it may deliver less effective therapy.
-Please consult your local care provider for more information.
+Please consult your doctor for more information.

 Will the x-ray scanners at airport security affect my therapy device?